Pedrodpj92/Afferents_learning/README.md

 ## Tutorial
 The system has several **parameters** that can be setted such as where **input files** are, the **number of afferents spikes** taken into account or **what neurons should be used** by the system.
 The full list can be found in [Configuration parameters](#configuration-parameters) section.
+We define _specific configuration_ as the set of values for each parameter in order to run properly the system.
 We present two ways to set those parameters and the type of workflow used.

 ### Using configuration by questionnaire
 In this way, we only need to execute **_main_default.R_** file.
 Then, **a process will start and the command line will ask to the user about parameters**.
-It is simpler than configuration by tables, but we can only use one configuration per run and in each new execution the program will ask again about parameters.
+It is simpler than configuration by sheets, but we can only use one configuration per run and in each new execution the program will ask again about parameters and workflows.
 As the process is leaded by its own execution, not more explanations are needed here, but a few considerations must be done:

-  * If selection files windows are closed without select a file, RStudio may should be reset for a proper run next time.
+  * If selection files windows are closed without selecting a file, RStudio may should be reset for a proper run next time.
   * Input files should be in a folder inside project directory, as configuration_parameters_in_path previous explanation.
 Input files placed out of the directory project.
   * Check that the working directory is the same as the project directory, as explained in the other way of using.
   * Using this way, every neuron of a dataset will be used.
   * If you find any error, doubt, or you have any suggestion, please, write us.
 This will help to improve the system.
+  * Persistent intermediate data with correlations, as well as results, are stored in ./output folder.
+Remember to move firstly those intermediate files if you run again main_default.R and chose different input files.
+If you run again main_default.R but with the same input files, the system can reuse intermediate files in order to save some time.
+  * We found problems in some PC with Windows using RStudio about permisions when directories are created.
+Run RStudio as administrator or grant permisions properly.

 ### Using configuration by sheets
+One of the advantages of this way of use is that we can run several configurations at once and we only need to run a main script with one click when parameters are setted.
+However, it may be complex at first and may spend time until we familiarize ourselves with the process.
+For this reason we presented the previous configuration by questionnaire.

 In ./config_parameters folder can be found 3 files in csv format:
   * config_parameters_general.csv
   * config_parameters_in_paths.csv
   * config_parameters_neurons.csv

+We have to fill those tables in order to set an specific configuration.
 They work as a 3 _related tables_.
 We considered the use of a data base, in future versions can be updated, but editting csv files are faster and not require that the user knows how operate with a data base.

 Notice the parameter "data_id".
 This will be the one who identify an specific configuration.
 The word "default" is reserved and should not be used for this way.

 Currently tables are filled with parameters used in examples.
 Every field is required excepts "description" and "notes".

-**General** configuration should have only one row per specific configuration, so elements en data_id column must not be repeated.
+**config_parameters_general.csv**: Some general parameters such as the amount of neurons used or the index of the afferent target in input files.
+In this file we should have only one row per specific configuration, so elements in data_id column must not be repeated.

-**In_paths** stores variables about input and intermediate data.
+**config_parameters_in_paths.csv**: Stores variables about input and intermediate data locations.
 Notice that paths are relative from the project folder.
 The system are not tested using complete paths so we can not ensure a proper working.
-Be sure that "path_id" column does not contains repeated elements.
+Be sure that "path_id" column does not contains repeated elements inside this field.

-**Neurons** has information about neurons used in each configuration.
-In this case, "data_id" elements can be repeated as many times as the number of used neurons has a configuration. "experimental_dataset" for example uses 13 neurons, so 13 occurrences with this identifier should appear in this file.
+**config_parameters_neurons.csv**: This file has information about neurons used.
+In this case, "data_id" elements can be repeated as many times as the number of used neurons for its specific configuration. "experimental_dataset" for example uses 13 neurons, so 13 occurrences with this identifier should appear in this file.

-We recommend explore [Examples](#examples) section in order to understand better several cases of filling those parameters.
+We recommend explore [Examples](#examples) section in order to understand better several cases of how to fill those parameters.

 When every parameter is setted **we need to adapt our own main script file**. **Copy** the file **_main_template_copyme.R_** and adapt with your configuration.
 Inside the file you will find comments about how manage this code.

 Be sure that the working directory is the same as the directory project.
 Use [getwd() and setwd()](https://www.rdocumentation.org/packages/base/versions/3.6.2/topics/getwd) for this task.

-One of the advantages of this way of use is that we can run several configurations at once and we only need to run the main script with one click when parameters are setted.
-However, it may be complex at first and may spend time until we familiarize ourselves with the process.
-For this reason we present also the configuration by user.

 ## Configuration parameters